hwarden162/rhype/README.md

 recommended that the user just call out each section of the structure individually to investigate.

-`hype1` is an example of a very basic hypergraph. `hypR` allows for three more ways to augment a hypergraph: weighting, orientation and real coefficients.
+`hype1` is an example of a very basic hypergraph. `rhype` allows for three more ways to augment a hypergraph: weighting, orientation and real coefficients.